 Local Government Data Tools

-Provides an array of tools and information to assist local government (as well as businesses) to reduce disposal, conserve resources, and help California meet its waste reduction goals.
-Please visit Local Government Central to find tools under specific topic areas and Local Government Library for more general reference information.
-The following links will usually take you directly to the databases and tools available:
+An array of tools and information to assist local government (as well as businesses) to reduce disposal, conserve resources, and help California meet its waste reduction goals.

 Annual Report Tools

-• Annual Report, Electronic (EAR).
+• Electronic Annual Report (EAR).
 CalRecycle staff developed this tool with local government users in mind.
 It enables jurisdictions to fill out and submit their annual reports from the convenience of their Internet-connected personal or workplace computer.

 • Disposal Rate Calculator.
 The online disposal calculator measures goal measurement in terms of per-capita disposal after the year 2007.
 The measurement is expressed as pounds per person per day.
 The results for population and industry based annual per capita rates automatically calculate and display in the results section of the calculator.
 The 50 percent equivalent per capita disposal target for population and industry employment also displays in the same section near the bottom of the page.